For more information please get in touch with ARPANSA

 Download an ORDER FORM to purchase publications in the Radiation Protection Series.

 In August 1999, AHMC endorsed the development of the NDRP as the means of achieving uniformity in radiation protection practices between Australian jurisdictions.
-The Radiation Health Committee (RHC) prepared the NDRP for approval by AHMC via a process for issues resolution that included meeting the Council of Australian Governments’ (COAG) requirements for national standard setting.
-Members of the RHC include representatives from all States and Territories and the Commonwealth.
+The RHC prepared the NDRP for approval by AHMC via a process for issues resolution that included meeting the Council of Australian Governments’ (COAG) requirements for national standard setting.
+Members of the RHC include representatives from all states and territories and the Commonwealth.

 Ministers recognised that a variety of agencies such as mines, occupational health and safety and transport agencies have a legislated responsibility for aspects of radiation safety in many jurisdictions and, as such, these other agencies would need to be actively involved in measures to progress national uniformity, including the development of the NDRP.
 The development of the NDRP was also supported by the recommendations of the National Competition Policy (NCP) Review of Radiation Protection Legislation (May 2001), which was endorsed by all participating jurisdictions.
 Queensland did not participate in the NCP Review, but endorsed the recommendations relating to uniformity.